 - 3. A copy of his/her academic record from the previous school - 4.
 A copy of his/her STAAR Confidential Student Report for the most recent test administration (students enrolling from another Texas school) - 5.
 Social Security card, if available - 6.
-Proof of residency in the district (lease agreement, proof of home ownership, etc.) - 7.
+Proof of residency in the district (lease agreement, proof of home ownership, etc.) See info on Line A and Line B for proof of residency - 7.
 Transfer Students: